 Third-Party Testing

-Third-party testing is a process that supplements manufacturers can elect to go through in order to prove the safety and/or efficacy of their products.
+Third-party testing is a process that supplement manufacturers can elect to go through in order to prove the safety and/or efficacy of their products.
 It’s not necessary, but it is highly preferred.
 People with allergies should look for products that are certified to be free of their allergen.
 Athletes who are subject to drug testing should look for products that are NSF Certified Safe for Sport or Informed Sport Certified.

 FAQs About Protein Powder for Runners